treeday/node-style-guide/Readme.md

 [comparisonoperators]: https://developer.mozilla.org/en/JavaScript/Reference/Operators/Comparison_Operators

-## Use multi-line ternary operator
+## Optionally use the multi-line ternary operator

-The ternary operator should not be used on a single line.
-Split it up into multiple lines instead.
+The ternary operator can be used on a single line if it's short.
+Otherwise split it up into multiple lines instead.

 *Right:*